 Zika strain from Americas outbreak spreads in Africa for first time: WHO

-The Zika virus strain linked to surging cases of neurological disorders and birth defects in Latin America has for the first time been found in Africa, the World Health Organization said Friday.
+The Zika virus strain linked to surging cases of neurological disorders and birth defects in Latin America has now been found in Africa, health officials said Friday, as the first fatality on French territory was reported on the Caribbean island of Martinique.

-The UN health agency announced that the Zika virus strain circulating in Cape Verde had been shown to be the same as the one behind an explosion of cases in the Americas.
+The World Health Organization announced that the strain of Zika circulating in Cape Verde had been shown to be the same as the one behind an explosion of cases in the Americas.

-The so-called Asian strain of the virus has infected some 1.5 million people in hardest-hit country Brazil alone, and was detected in Cape Verde through the sequencing of Zika cases in the island nation.
+The so-called Asian strain of the virus, which has infected some 1.5 million people in Brazil, the worst-affected country, was detected in Cape Verde through the sequencing of Zika cases in the island nation.

 "It is the same genetic material as the virus in Brazil," WHO spokeswoman Marsha Vanderford told AFP.

-"The findings are of concern because it is further proof that the outbreak is spreading beyond South America and is on the doorstep of Africa," Moeti said.
+"The findings are of concern because it is further proof that the outbreak is spreading beyond South America and is on the doorstep of Africa."

 "This information will help African countries to re-evaluate their level of risk and adapt and increase their levels of preparedness," she added.